adepke/Red/README.md

 | [![Build Status Linux](https://travis-ci.org/XenonicDev/Red.svg?branch=master)](https://travis-ci.org/XenonicDev/Red) | Ubuntu 14.04.3 (gcc 4.8.4/clang 5.0.0) OSX (XCode 8.3 clang) |

 ## Building
 Building is simplified into platform specific build scripts.
-For Windows systems, execute Build.bat, while on Unix systems, use Build.sh.
+For Windows systems, execute Build.bat, while on *nix systems, use Build.sh.
 These will generate a Build folder in the project root to store all intermediates and binaries.
 Running these scripts without any arguments will default to 64 bit builds without debugging information.
 ### Customizing the Build
 You can customize the build with the following set of commandline arguments. *Note: If you want to specify one of these arguments, you must specify all preceding arguments.
 Any arguments not specified after will resort to defaults.
 Order does matter.*
 > [**Argument 1**] Release | Debug